Ildaron/ironbci/README.md

 8. Contacts

 ####  1. Reprasorium structures, How it Works
 Here provides all the information you need to develop a brain computer interface.
-In accordance with the presented license, MIT, using the files and documentation everybody can create a brain-computer interface.
+In accordance with the presented license (MIT), using the files and documentation everybody can create a brain-computer interface.
 With gerber files it is possible to create PCB boards.

 Files
 1.ADS_1299.c   - code for Atollic TrueSTUDIO for STM32 9.3.0